OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 **Why doesn't it accept arguments?**

-- It is designed to run automatically (cron job)
+- It is designed to run automatically (can be used with cron, but daemon mode is recommended)
 - The decision logic is internal based on database state
 - Configuration is done through environment variables